Sociology/Anthropology Department Faculty

 - Admission to graduate programs

 Research interests include medical sociology, health and disability; social problems; inequality; qualitative research methods; and specifically cultural beliefs and practices related to people defined as having mental retardation or intellectual disabilities.

 Ph.D., Washington State University

-Areas of interest are inequality, sports, and music.
-Research interests include wage inequality, music as social criticism, and inequality in sports.
+Areas of interest are social statistics, work, and sports.
+Research interests include income and occupational inequality, and social issues in sports.

 Dr. Barbara Denison

 Ph.D., Northwestern University

 Areas of interest are organizations, leadership, religion, and higher education.
 Research interests include the leadership styles of women saints; also the study of leadership education best practices.